 GPs have a significant role within Safeguarding Adults and should receive appropriate training in this area.
 They should be able to identify adults in their care who may be at risk of potential or actual harm.
-They need to ensure they have processes in place to recognize and report such issues in line with the Bournemouth, Dorset and Poole Multi Agency Safeguarding Adults Policy and Procedures, as this can be a vital first step in ensuring that he or she receives necessary support.
+They need to ensure they have processes in place to recognise and report such issues in line with these Multi Agency Safeguarding Adults Policy and Procedures, as this can be a vital first step in ensuring that he or she receives necessary support.
 They should contribute to strategy discussions, case conferences and protection plans where appropriate.

-Additional Resources: British Medical Association: Safeguarding vulnerable adults - a tool kit for general practitioners
+Additional Resources: British Medical Association: Adult Safeguarding Toolkit - a toolkit for general practitioners